 Can two Narcissists establish a long term, stable relationship?

-There is no clear answer to this.
+There is no clear answer to whether Narcissistic Couples can succeed.
 It depends on numerous factors.
 If forced to generalise, I would say that two narcissists OF THE SAME TYPE cannot maintain a stable, long term FULL FLEDGED relationship.
 To remind you, I distinguish two types of narcissists: the Somatic Narcissist and the Cerebral Narcissist.
 The somatic type relies on his body and sexuality as Sources of Narcissistic Supply.
 The Cerebral Narcissist uses his intellect, his intelligence and his professional achievements to obtain the same.

 As I said, Narcissists are either cerebral or somatic.
 In other words, they either generate their narcissistic supply by applying their bodies or by applying their minds.